 - Availability, which measures how available your service is to users.

 - Latency, which measures how responsive your service is to users.

 - Other, which lets you indicate that you want to use a specific metric.
 You specify the metric and describe how to build the SLI on the Set SLI details pane.

 The valid choices depend on the type of service you are configuring.

 For services on Anthos Service Mesh, Istio on Google Kubernetes Engine, and App Engine, you can choose any of the options.
 The availability and latency metrics are already known for these services, or you choose Other to use a custom SLI.

 For GKE- and Cloud Run-based services, and for custom services, the only choice is Other.
-Prometheus metrics are not included in default availability and latency SLOs, and other meaningful availability or latency metrics aren't known in advance for these service types, so you must define a custom SLI.
+Prometheus metrics are not included in default availability and latency SLOs, and other meaningful availability or latency metrics aren't known in advance for these services.

 Choosing the evaluation method